bluesky-social/atproto-website/content/guides/identity.md

   <tr>
    <td><strong>Handles</strong>
    </td>
    <td>Handles are DNS names.
 They are resolved using the <a href="/lexicons/com-atproto-identity">com.atproto.identity.resolveHandle()</a> XRPC method and should be confirmed by a matching entry in the DID document.
+Details in the [Handle specification](/specs/handle).
    </td>
   </tr>
   <tr>
    <td><strong>DIDs</strong>
    </td>
    <td>DIDs are an emerging <a href="https://www.w3.org/TR/did-core/">W3C standard</a> for providing stable & secure IDs.
 They are used as stable, canonical IDs of users.
+Details of how they are used in AT Protocol in the [DID specification](/specs/did).
    </td>
   </tr>
   <tr>